ksu-hmi/Medication-Management-Tool/projectroadmap.md

 - [ ] Update and refine the project codes as in Sprint #2 until the end-product application runs effectively
 - [ ] Create a single PowerPoint slide introducing the project
+- [ ] Prepare for Final presentation
+- [ ] Schedule time with the team to record the Final presentation on Teams